 Tom is responsible for management and oversight of ethanol and soybean processing facilities and businesses in the U.S., China, and Israel.
 He serves on the board of managers for CHS Hedging and has previously served on the board of directors of the National Oilseed Processors association (NOPA).

-Brent Dickson leads the underwriting and collection functions for CHS Capital and the retail credit applications and analysis that are processed.
-He also coordinates the funding activities of CHS Capital and other receivable financings.
-Brent’s career began as a location manager at the River Country Cooperative in South St. Paul and progressed at CHS including staff auditor, financial analyst, controller, and most recently as Treasury Director where he managed banking relationships, oversaw the cash management function, managed interest rate risk, and supported the Treasurer and the Capital Committee of the CHS Board of Directors with equity management and the overall capital structure.
-Brent earned his undergraduate degree in business administration from Augsburg College and his MBA from the University of St. Thomas.
+Brent leads the underwriting and collection functions for CHS Capital and the retail credit application and analysis of CHS Capital.
+Brent’s career began as a location manager at River Country Cooperative in South St. Paul and progressed at CHS including staff auditor, financial analyst, controller, and most recently as Treasury Director where he managed banking relationships, oversaw the cash managemnt function, managed interest rate risk, and supported the Treasurer and the Captial Committee of the CHS Board of Directors.
+Bret serves on the board of managers for CHS Hedging.

 The risk of loss in trading commodity futures contracts can be substantial.
 You should, therefore, carefully consider whether such trading is suitable for you in light of your circumstances and financial resources.
 You should be aware of the following points: